Apply for Marketing Assistance

 - design, development and placement of advertising and promotional materials; and

-- attendance and exhibits at appropriate tradeshows and exhibitions, market visits and incoming buyer missions.
+- attendance and exhibits at appropriate tradeshows and exhibitions, and market investigation.

 What level of assistance is available?